 Poorly controlled moderate to severe hypertension

-Blacks are at increased risk; it is unclear if the risk is increased because poorly treated hypertension is more common among blacks or because blacks are more genetically susceptible to hypertension-induced renal damage.
+Black people are at increased risk; it is unclear if the risk is increased because poorly treated hypertension is more common among Black people or because they are more genetically susceptible to hypertension-induced renal damage.

-Symptoms and signs of chronic kidney disease, such as anorexia, nausea, vomiting, pruritus, somnolence or confusion, weight loss, and an unpleasant taste in the mouth, may develop.
+Symptoms and signs of chronic kidney disease Symptoms and Signs Chronic kidney disease (CKD) is long-standing, progressive deterioration of renal function.
+Symptoms develop slowly and in advanced stages include anorexia, nausea, vomiting, stomatitis, dysgeusia... read more , such as anorexia, nausea, vomiting, pruritus, somnolence or confusion, weight loss, and an unpleasant taste in the mouth, may develop.
 Signs of hypertension-related end-organ damage may occur in the vasculature of the eyes and in the skin, central nervous system, and periphery.

 The diagnosis may be suspected when routine blood tests indicate deteriorating renal function (eg, elevated creatinine and blood urea nitrogen, hyperphosphatemia) in a hypertensive patient.
 Diagnosis is usually inferred because of the history and evidence of hypertension-related end-organ damage (eg, retinal changes, left ventricular hypertrophy) on physical examination.
 Hypertension should be present before onset of proteinuria and renal failure, and there should be no other clinically suspected cause of renal failure.